Opening hours: Customer Service: Mo-Sa 9:00 - 18:00

 Special boards

-In some cases, a special board must be purchased for these wind foils.
-Unfortunately, this makes the whole thing more expensive again.
-The advantage of the special wind foil boards is that they feel more compact (and often are) than traditional windsurf boards.
+In some cases, a special board must be purchased for these windfoils.
+Unfortunately, this makes the whole thing more expensive.
+The advantage of these special windfoil boards is that they feel (and often are) more compact than traditional windsurfing boards.
 This makes them feel very light and lively.
-Features that appeal to wave and freestyle surfers.
-This board is between 70 and 75 cm wide.
-These wind foils (and boards) can be sailed well with sails smaller than 5.5 m2.
-Check the webshop for the overview of the various wind foils.
+Properties that appeal to wave and freestyle surfers.
+These boards are between 70 and 75 cm wide.
+These windfoils (and boards) can easily be sailed with sails smaller than 5.5 m².
+Check the webshop for an overview of the different windfoils.